 ‘The challenge for a modern health and care system is to be greater than the sum of its parts.

 In South Tyneside we have recognised that to achieve the best we can for our population we can only do this by working together and making best use of the South Tyneside Pound.
 The South Tyneside Pound is the collective finite resources we have as a system and we have to use it wisely.
 It recognises that there is no new money and indeed that resources are reducing, and that there is no benefit from grappling within South Tyneside over that resource, bouncing it around for no real gain.
 The concept of the South Tyneside Pound is important to us and our local Alliance (a model we have pinched with pride from Canterbury New Zealand).
 We have a mantra that says “what is best for the person is best for the system”.
-We have recognised that this can only achieved through strong system leadership and we have an Alliance Leadership Team which consists of the third sector, clinical Commissioners, care commissioners, care providers, health providers (including acute, community, mental health and primary care).
-Our leadership team is focussed on four areas: role modelling the behaviours we want to see in the system, coaching the system in these behaviours, challenging ourselves and the system to act in line with those behaviours, and learning from our successes and challenges.’
+We have recognised that this can only be achieved through strong system leadership and we have an Alliance Leadership Team which consists of the third sector, clinical commissioners, care commissioners, care providers, health providers (including acute, community, mental health and primary care).
+Our leadership team is focused on four areas: role modelling the behaviours we want to see in the system, coaching the system in these behaviours, challenging ourselves and the system to act in line with those behaviours, and learning from our successes and challenges.’

 Back to results